 SUSANNE PARI is the author of The Fortune Catcher, a novel of a young woman—American and Iranian, Jewish and Muslim—caught in the aftermath of the 1979 Islamic Revolution.
 She writes and speaks on issues of immigration, religious fundamentalism, women’s rights, and what she thinks it means to be an American.
 Her work appears in The New York Times Sunday Magazine, The Christian Science Monitor, The Boston Globe, The San Francisco Chronicle, and NPR’s All Things Considered.
 She was Program Director for Book Group Expo, is a member of the National Book Critics Circle, and judges for The California Center for the Book.

 For 37 years, CATHRYN JAKOBSON RAMIN has been an investigative journalist and essayist.
 She wrote the New York Times bestseller, Carved In Sand: When Attention Fails and Memory Fades in Midlife, published in 2007.
-In the spring of 2014, she’ll complete her current book project, The Fragile Column: How to Beat the Back Pain Industry at Its Own Game.
+In the fall of 2015 she’ll complete her current book project, The Fragile Column: How to Beat the Back Pain Industry at Its Own Game.
 Based on interviews with hundreds of experts and patients, Ramin exposes the underpinnings of the $100 billion back pain industry.
 She also writes for NewYorker.com and MORE Magazine.
 Next up is her novel, about one strong man’s weakness and sudden fall from grace. www.cathrynjakobsonramin.com

 JASON ROBERTS is the author of A Sense of the World: How a Blind Man Became History’s Greatest Traveler (HarperCollins), a finalist for the 2006 National Book Critics Circle Award, longlisted for the international Guardian First Book Award and named a Best Book of the Year by the Washington Post, the San Francisco Chronicle and Kirkus Reviews.
 He’s also the inaugural winner of the Van Zorn Prize for emerging fiction writers, sponsored by Michael Chabon, and a contributor to McSweeney’s, The Believer, the Village Voice and other publications.
 Roberts is currently at work on a nonfiction narrative, centered on the opening of Japan in 1853.